TeaFive/sortprofiler/README.md

   - Many functions share the same body (i.e. repeated code).
 Condensing them is a good consideration for the future.
 See the top comment in `cli_utils.h` for more detail.

 ### 🚀 Stretch Goals
-  - Load + analyze saved logs
   - Multi-run stats (avg/worst)
   - Algorithm suggestions based on data
   - Add unit tests for major components

 ### 📝 Reminders
-  - Build first, refactor later.
+  - Focus on building first, then clean up once patterns emerge.
   - One small step at a time!

 [☝️ Return to top](#sortprofiler)